codebro634/Benchmark_Games/README.md

 # Benchmark Games

 ## Purpose
-Discrete planning research, such as improvements to Monte Carlo Tree Search, usually requires an algorithm's evaluation on a variety of test problems.
-Furthermore, during development, one might conduct test runs on a few environments but with several hundred or even thousand parameter combinations.
-This requires being able to efficiently query numerous test problem models.
-To solve this issue, researchers either implement a few problems manually or use a slow simulator for an array of test problems that are written in a high-level descriptive language such as RDDL (by [Scott Sanner, 2011](https://users.cecs.anu.edu.au/~ssanner/IPPC_2011/RDDL.pdf))

-To address this issue and to enable faster and more thorough research, we manually implemented 33 planning tasks that can be formalized as Stochastic Games (SG).
-These 33 tasks are composed of 22 single-agent planning tasks and 11 two-player games.
-We implemented each environment as efficiently as possible in C++, employing domain-specific optimisations such as bit manipulation when suitable.
-Since we aim to make this as accessible as possible, we fully avoided using any non-standard-library C++ packages, thus enabling a trivial setup of this project.

-Each SG fulfils an interface which is described in more detail later that provides the essentials for planners
+Probabilistic planning research, such as improvements to Monte Carlo Tree Search, is faced with two challenges.
+Firstly, one usually requires an algorithm’s evaluation on a variety of test problems, trying several hundred or even thousands of parameter combinations, which in turn requires a large number of models that can be efficiently queried.
+Secondly, one has to identify a suitable set of problems to do the evaluation on.
+This work is made up of two components that together provide a solution for both problems for the probabilistic planning community.
+The first component of our work is software, which provides numerous models that are implemented by hand with domain-specific optimizations for optimal runtime.
+In particular, the software component contains 22 parametrized, non-deterministic Markov Decision Processes (MDP), which is currently the largest open-source, non-simulator-based stochastic MDP library.
+The implementation provides access to methods required for planning (e.g. copying a state) as well as for reinforcement learning (e.g. getting an observation) through a C++ and a Python interface, which itself satisfies the Gymnasium interface.
+The second component of this work contains a detailed description as well as a statistical analysis of each model’s properties, which acts as a catalogization of the environments, enabling researchers to quickly select a set of environments satisfying their specific criteria.

 ## Installation and Build